Samir-K9/SOC-Automation-2.0/README.md

 ## Objective

-The SOC Automation Lab project demonstrates the integration of AI-powered threat analysis into traditional SIEM workflows with advanced malware detection, incident case management, and conversational AI capabilities.
-This project showcases how modern Security Operations Centers can leverage artificial intelligence, multi-source threat intelligence, and automated case management to enhance threat detection, automate incident response, and reduce analyst workload through intelligent automation.
-By combining Splunk's powerful log analysis capabilities with N8N workflow automation, ChatGPT's contextual analysis, VirusTotal's malware detection, DFIR-IRIS case management, and a custom Splunk MCP server for conversational SIEM querying, this lab simulates enterprise-grade SOC operations with cutting-edge efficiency.
+This project builds an automated SOC workflow that connects Splunk with AI analysis, threat intelligence feeds, malware scanning, and case management.

+It focuses on taking a basic SIEM pipeline and extending it with automation and AI so security alerts can be enriched, analyzed, and routed with minimal manual effort.
+The goal is to show how modern SOCs can reduce repetitive work while improving investigation quality.

+The stack combines Splunk for log analysis, N8N for automation, ChatGPT for contextual threat analysis, VirusTotal for malware detection, DFIR-IRIS for case management, and a Splunk MCP server for natural language SIEM queries.

+---

-### Skills Learned
+## Skills Learned

-- Developed advanced SIEM configuration skills using Splunk Enterprise for centralized log management and correlation.
+- Configured Splunk Enterprise for centralized log collection and correlation
-- Implemented automated threat detection workflows using N8N, reducing manual investigation time by automating tier-1 analyst tasks.
+- Built automated detection workflows in N8N to reduce manual Tier 1 alert triage
-- Integrated AI-powered threat analysis using OpenAI's ChatGPT API to provide context-aware security insights and MITRE ATT&CK framework mapping.
+- Used ChatGPT API for threat summaries and MITRE ATT&CK mapping
-- Enhanced threat intelligence capabilities by incorporating multiple external feeds (AbuseIPDB for IP reputation, VirusTotal for file hash analysis) for comprehensive IOC enrichment.
+- Enriched alerts using AbuseIPDB and VirusTotal for IP and file reputation data
-- Configured automated incident case management using DFIR-IRIS platform for structured investigation workflows and evidence tracking.
+- Set up DFIR-IRIS for structured incident tracking and investigation workflows
-- Utilized Atomic Red Team to simulate realistic attack scenarios and validate detection rule effectiveness.
+- Used Atomic Red Team to generate attack simulations and validate detections
--  Implemented MCP (Model Context Protocol) server (livehybrid/splunk-mcp) to enable conversational AI querying of SIEM data through Claude Desktop, eliminating the need for complex SPL syntax.
+- Implemented a Splunk MCP server (livehybrid/splunk-mcp) for natural language querying in Claude Desktop
-- Configured collaborative incident response workflows using Slack API for real-time security team notifications.
+- Built Slack integrations for real-time alerting to a SOC channel
-- Gained hands-on experience in orchestrating multi-platform security automation across Windows endpoints, Linux servers, cloud-based AI services, and case management platforms.
-- Improved proficiency in containerization technologies (Docker) for deploying scalable automation platforms.
+- Connected Windows, Linux, and cloud services into one automated workflow
+- Deployed N8N using Docker and managed the automation stack
-- Developed custom integration solutions combining multiple security APIs into unified automation workflows.
+- Integrated multiple security APIs into a single workflow pipeline

 ---